mk-5/polygonal-io/README.md

 ### Gradle DSL

- You can use following configuration to specify rules which covers above architecture:
+You can define your architecture also via gradle dsl:

 ```groovy
 // build.gradle